nzangi/banking-account-rest-api/README.md

 - Spring Boot: Backend framework for building Java-based web applications.
 - MySQL: Relational database management system for data storage.
 - IDE/Tool : Ultimate Intellij IDEA
-- Postman: For testing the API
+- Postman: For REST API testing

 ## Installation
 1. Clone the repository $ git clone https://github.com/nzangi/banking-account-rest-api.git
 2. Import the project inside Intellij IDEA
     -Open Intellij IDEA > choose where project was clone to
-3. Make sure you are in the banking-application directory. <br>
+3. Make sure you are in the banking-application directory.
+4. Ensure you have Java 21 installed.
+5. Run the application. <br>

 #### To Run the application you need to install maven and run the given command below:

-Run the command where you have downloaded the repository.
+Open Terminal in Linux or MacOS or CMD on windows and run the command where you have downloaded the repository.

 ```
 install mvn